ANISE: Assembly-based Neural Implicit Surface rEconstruction: Experiments and Results

 \subsection{Single view reconstruction}

 \paragraph{ANISE vs part-agnostic methods} We compare ANISE to part-agnostic single view reconstruction methods: DISN \cite{disn} and D2IM-Net \cite{li2021d2im} in Table \ref{tab:d2im_comparison}.
 Quantitatively, our model outperforms DISN by a large margin and performs similarly to D2IM-Net.
-Qualitative results (Figure \ref{fig:comparison_svr_combined}, top) show that ANISE is better at small part accentuation but sometimes slightly incorrectly estimates proportions of the shape.
-Notice that the types of supervision for the methods compared here are very different.
-DISN and D2IM use the whole ShapeNet dataset and have access to object pose annotations.
-On the other hand, ANISE is only trained on PartNet categories while using their part segmentations.
+Qualitative results (Figure \ref{fig:comparison_svr_combined}) show that ANISE is better at small part accentuation but sometimes slightly incorrectly estimates proportions of the shape.
+Notice that the type of supervision for the methods compared here are very different.
+Unlike ANISE, DISN and D2IM use the whole ShapeNet dataset and have access to object pose annotations.
+On the other hand, our method is only trained on PartNet categories while using their part segmentations.
 We believe that combining DISN and D2IM representations with ANISE might yield further performance gains for single view reconstruction.

-\paragraph{ANISE vs. part-aware methods} We evaluate our method versus part-aware reconstruction methods: PQ-Net \cite{pqnet} and JLRD \cite{jldr} in Table \ref{tab:rgb_reconstruction}.
+\paragraph{ANISE vs. part-aware methods} We evaluate our method versus part-aware reconstruction methods: PQ-Net-regr (regression of PQ-Net embeddings from image encodings) \cite{pqnet} and JLRD \cite{jldr} in Table \ref{tab:rgb_reconstruction}.
 ANISE outperforms both approaches in terms of volumetric (IoU) and surface-based (Chamfer) measures for Chair and Table categories.
 Poor performance of PQ-Net for Table category is due to the fact that it predicts extra legs that are badly positioned thus significantly increasing Chamfer distance.
-Qualitative analysis (Figure \ref{fig:comparison_svr_combined} ) shows that even though PQ-Net and ANISE exhibit similar priors, our model is better in recovering fine shape details.
+Qualitative analysis (Figure \ref{fig:comparison_svr_parts} ) shows that even though PQ-Net-regr and ANISE exhibit similar priors, our model is significantly better in recovering fine shape details.

 \paragraph{ANISE PR\&A vs. retrieval-based reconstruction} We compare our PR\&A approach to a deformation and retrieval-based approach (JLRD).
 Our approach outperforms it by a significant margin (see Table~\ref{tab:rgb_reconstruction}).
 We demonstrate this in additional experiment where we limit size of the retrieval database to a certain size $K$ (see Figure~\ref{fig:cond_retrieval_vs_size}).
 PR\&A based reconstruction achieves the same performance as JLRD with a reference dataset of only 5 shapes.
+The gap in performance is due to fact that JLRD retrieves a full shape, then deforms its parts.
+Since it cannot adjust the shape structure, it is limited to the retrieved shape structure and topology.
+ANISE does not suffer from this limitation: it does part-based retrieval instead and can utilize all possible combinations of parts provided in the database.